PLSE Investor Alert: Bronstein, Gewirtz & Grossman, LLC Notifies Pulse Biosciences, Inc. Shareholders of Class Action and Encourages Investors to Contact the Firm

-Attorney Advertising-- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Pulse Biosciences, Inc. (“Pulse” or the “Company”) (NASDAQ: PLSE) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Pulse securities between January 12, 2021 and February 7, 2022, inclusive (the "Class Period").
-Such investors are encouraged to join this case by visiting the firm’s site: www.bgandg.com%2Fplse.
+NEW YORK, Feb.
+24, 2022 /PRNewswire/ -- Bronstein, Gewirtz & Grossman, LLC notifies investors that a class action lawsuit has been filed against Pulse Biosciences, Inc. ("Pulse" or the "Company") (NASDAQ: PLSE) and certain of its officers, on behalf of shareholders who purchased or otherwise acquired Pulse securities between January 12, 2021 and February 7, 2022, inclusive (the "Class Period").
+Such investors are encouraged to join this case by visiting the firm's site: www.bgandg.com/plse.

 This class action seeks to recover damages against Defendants for alleged violations of the federal securities laws under the Securities Exchange Act of 1934 (the "Exchange Act").